Peter Gilgan is a Canadian billionaire. He is the CEO and founder of Mattamy, a home building company.

 Satisfied, he founded Mattamy and kept going.

 In 1981, mortgage rates were raised to 20%.

 Since he was in the middle-class home market, Gilgan lost all of his customers in one day.
-So he changed his target and sought to build much cheaper houses.
+So he sought to decrease the costs and studied how the cheapest home were built.

-Looking at how they were built, he borrowed cheap material and low-cost construction methods to apply them to traditional middle-class family homes.
-Doing so, he cut home prices by 30%.
+He applied cheap material and low-cost construction methods to traditional middle-class family homes and cut home prices by 30%.

 By the end of the 1980s, he had more than one thousand people working for him.
 He was growing so fast he bought all of the land he could find.

 Unfortunately, in the early 1990s, the real estate market got hit again and Gilgan ended up with a bunch of plots he couldn’t sell.

 He made himself the promise never to buy land again if he didn’t know why he was buying it.

 He still owns some of that land.